armory/docs/content/en/docs/plugin-guide/plugin-appname.md

 ![Proprietary](/images/proprietary.svg)
 ## Requirements

-This plugin requires either:

-- Armory 2.20.x or later
-- Spinnaker 1.20.x or later
+For Armory Enterprise 2.27.x (OSS 1.27.x) and later, you must use version `0.2.0` or later of the plugin.

 ## Limitations